-To the extent that a shareholder/director has loaned money to the company, or owns a property that is occupied by the company, the payment of interest or rent will also result in the extraction of cash from the company.
+Where a family member has loaned money to the company or owns a property that is occupied by the company, the payment of interest or rent will also result in the extraction of cash from the company.
 This amount will be subject to income tax, but not national insurance contributions, in the hands of the recipient.
 Provided that the interest and/or rent is incurred and paid on a commercial basis, the presumption is that the expenditure will be deductible for corporation tax purposes.

-Where a company pays interest to an individual, it must, in most circumstances, deduct income tax at 20% and pay this to HMRC, and submit returns on a quarterly basis.
+Where a company pays interest to an individual, it must deduct income tax at 20% and pay this to HMRC, and submit returns on a quarterly basis.

-The receipt of rent from a company by a shareholder can have implications on the availability of Business Asset Disposal Relief for capital gains tax purposes on the future disposal of the property.
+The receipt of rent from a company by a shareholder can have implications on the availability of Business Asset Disposal Relief for capital gains tax purpose on the future disposal of the property.